Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Ralph Giacobbe - Citigroup Global Markets, Inc.

 Thanks.
 Good morning.
-Anyway to parse out the impact from IMD exclusion or maybe whether you think that's kind of aiding the strong U.S. volume or if that's still on the (18:02) come and if you sort of feel that momentum that can sort of be a driver into the back half.
+Anyway to parse out the impact from IMD exclusion or maybe whether you think that's kind of aiding the strong U.S. volume or if that's still on the come and if you sort of feel that momentum of that can sort of be a driver into the back half.

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

-The only I have in front of me is the payer mix, which we disclosed inside the quarterly report, and is very stable.
-Medicaid, just Medicaid, in total, is up a little, 50 basis points from the first quarter to the second quarter and we think it's going to stay in that range.
+The only thing I have in front of me is the payer mix, which we disclosed inside the quarterly report, and it's very stable.
+Medicaid, just Medicaid, in total, is up a little, 50 basis points from the first quarter to the second quarter, and we think it's going to stay in that range.
 And so, our payer mix is very, very stable.
 And so the IMD, I think, is already factored in and we don't see – we just think it's a very stable payer mix.

 Ralph Giacobbe - Citigroup Global Markets, Inc.

 Okay.
 All right.
 Fair enough.
-And then, there has been a lot on length of stay pressure in the market, particularly in the U.S. You did see a whole lot of that in this quarter.
+And then, there has been a lot on length of stay pressure in the market, particularly in the U.S. You didn't see a whole lot of that in this quarter.
 I guess how do you view length of stay?
 Do you expect there to be kind of some pressures on a go-forward basis or just general thoughts on length of stay?
 Thanks.

 Joey A. Jacobs - Acadia Healthcare Co., Inc.